Æon Flux: Film

 An Æon Flux Hollywood adaptation, which was released in the United States on December 2, 2005, starring Charlize Theron, provoked controversy among Æon Flux fans over initial reports that the film adaptation seemed to bear little resemblance to the original full-length animated series or the Liquid Television shorts, as no one involved with the original television series had a role in the making of the film.
-While it does take a number of major liberties with the character and concept of the series (such as making the character of Una into Æon's sister and giving Trevor a previously unmentioned brother who plays a major role), the film also incorporates characters, themes, gadgets, and even specific scenes as featured in the television version, most notably a reenactment of the television show's most iconic image: Æon trapping a fly in her eyelashes.
-This minor detail was not nearly enough to avoid having the movie become a critical and box office flop.
+While it does take a number of major liberties with the character and concept of the series (such as making the character of Una into Æon's sister and giving Trevor a brother who plays a major role), the film also incorporates characters, themes, gadgets, and even specific scenes as featured in the television version, most notably a reenactment of the television show's most iconic image: Æon trapping a fly in her eyelashes.
+The film became a critical and box office flop.

 The creator of Æon Flux, Peter Chung, gave an interview to the "Monican Spies" community on LiveJournal in 2006.
 He was asked many questions about Æon Flux and her universe, including how he really felt about the movie.
 Chung called the movie "a travesty", relating that its public screening made him feel "helpless, humiliated, and sad".
 He described his primary objection to the film as being its portrayal of the Æon and Trevor characters and their re-imagined history and relationship.
 Chung went on to state, "Ms. Flux does not actually appear in the movie."